Skip to content

 It’s not currently possible to grant access to multiple resources at once.

 If there is a set of users who need access to the same set of resources, create a team group or attribute-based group to manage more efficiently.
-Adding a user to the team will automatically grant them access to the team’s resources.
+Adding a user to a team group will automatically grant them access to the team’s resources.

 Alternatively, create multiple entitlements.